maciek1839/java-kotlin-playground/JAVA_RELEASE.md

         - Declared fields are private and final.
     - Text blocks
     - Better handling of NullPointerException
+      - In Java 17 the exception pinpoints out where and what our null object reference is.
     - Compact Number Formatting Support
 - JDK 11
     - A No-Op Garbage Collector / Epsilon